-(From the E-i-C: Here are links to the previous chapters in this series <Zone of Proximal Development; Transformative Learning Theory; Spaced Repetition Theory; Self-Determination Theory> We need your help.
+(Here are links to the previous chapters in this series <Zone of Proximal Development; Transformative Learning Theory; Spaced Repetition Theory; Self-Determination Theory> We need your help.
 Before we publish all of these chapters as an ebook, we want the health professions community to weigh in on the confusing, missing, and disputed sections of each chapter.
 Please include your comments at the bottom of the post.
 We will acknowledge your contribution in the forthcoming ebook.)

 Authors: Nathaniel Scott, MD; Tom Davis, MD; Simran Buttar, MD

 |Main Authors or Originators:

 |Emergency Medicine (EM) residents and faculty gather once a month to discuss morbidity and mortality (M&M) cases in your Emergency Department (ED).
 You are an associate program director for the EM residency.
 At one of these sessions, Louis, one of your first-year residents, recounts a case in which he took care of a patient with an ankle fracture that he successfully reduced in the ED with the assistance of a senior resident.
 After the reduction, he placed a splint on the patient’s extremity and discharged the patient with the plan to follow-up with orthopedics.